fidodu/-Nova-fidodu-Bot-/README.md

    - `NODE_ENV=production`
    - `LOG_LEVEL=warn` for a clean production console (critical issues + startup status)
    - `LOG_LEVEL=info` if you want more detailed operational logs
-   - If your chosen `PORT` is already used, ⋆˚࿔ Nova Bot ⋆˚࿔ automatically tries the next port(s)
+   - If your chosen `PORT` is already used, TitanBot automatically tries the next port(s)

    Environment options reference:
    - `NODE_ENV`: `development`, `production`, `test` (any non-`production` value is treated as non-production)